robertgraeff/gardener-extension-provider-aws/landscaper/README.md

-# Landscaper Based Deployment of Component "provider-aws"
+# Deployment of Component "gardener-extension-provider-aws"

+This directory contains the Landscaper based deployment of component `gardener-extension-provider-aws`.
+The deployment is defined in a [blueprint](blueprint/blueprint.yaml) with a single [container deploy item](blueprint/...).
+In particular, we do not use an aggregated blueprint with sub-installations for pre and post processing steps.

+The deploy code that is executed by the container deployer is implemented in Go.
+It creates a `ControllerDeployment`, `ControllerRegistration`, and a `CloudProfile`.

 Consumes landscaper-utils lib for:
 - machine image computation
+- image vector computation (todo)
 - utilities
-  - `options` object to read imports, write exports
+  - reading imports
-  - read a resource item from the component descriptor,
+  - reading image references from the component descriptor,
-  - and function to create a kubernetes client from a target,
+  - creating a kubernetes client from a Target import parameter,

-Will consume the image vector function

 ## Debug Configuration